auth0-sandbox/auth0-application-development/module02-instructions.md

 1. In VS Code, in the .env file in the editor, set the *JWKS_URI* to the value copied from the tenant.

-1. Set the *ISSUER* to the URL of your Auth0 tenant: *https&#x200B;://\<your domain>.\<your region>.auth0.com*.
+1. Set the *ISSUER* to the URL of your Auth0 tenant: *https&#x200B;://\<your domain>.\<your region>.auth0.com/*.
-That happens to be the first part of the JWKS_URI value, up to the / in front of the path part of the URL, so you can get it from there.
+That happens to be the first part of the JWKS_URI value, up to and including the / in front of the path part of the URL, so you can get it from there.
+Make sure the trailing slash is present, because the access token *iss* claim will have it and the API needs to match what is sent exactly.

 1. Set the *AUDIENCE* to the audience we defined in Auth0 for the API:
     ```
     AUDIENCE="https://acme-fm-backend-api"
     ```

-1. Set the values to locate the private key and HTTPS certificate files:
+1. Set these environment variables and values as shown in .env to locate the private key and HTTPS certificate files:
     ```
     PRIVATE_KEY_PATH="../../certificates/localhost-cert-key.pem"
     CERTIFICATE_PATH="../../certificates/localhost-cert.pem"